bringhurst/coconut-custard-pie/README.md

 ## Filling Step-by-step

-1. Preheat the oven to 375F and blind bake the frozen pie crust for 10 minutes on a baking sheet.
+1. Preheat the oven to 375F.
-2. Remove pie crust from oven and poke holes in the air bubbles on the bottom of the crust.
+2. Place pie weights on parchment paper on top of the crust.
-3. Place crust back into 375F oven for 15 minutes.
+3. Blind bake the frozen pie crust for X minutes on a baking sheet.
 4. Remove crust from oven and set aside.
 5. Set oven to 300F.
 6. Gently mix eggs, yolks, shredded coconut, and sugar, then set aside.